-- Medicare only covers Face-to-Face time with client/family. - Some new procedure codes contain F-to-F time ranges (e.g., Individual Therapy 45-50 min. or 75-80 min.). - Staff choose codes per type of service & session's F-to-F time.
-(If doesn't fit neatly in time range, always "down-code," never "up-code"!) - Medicare does not cover documentation/travel time (doc. time considered "bundled" into reimbursement rate). - If Medicare reimburses, cannot bill Medi-Cal for doc./travel time. - Medi-Medi Providers: To allow for flexible billing, Progress Notes for potential Medicare billables must now indicate BOTH Face-to-Face time and Total time (includes doc./travel, if applicable). - If InSyst bills a service to Medi-Cal, it will claim for Total time.
+- Medicare only covers Face-to-Face time with the client/family. - Some new procedure codes contain F-to-F time ranges (e.g., Individual Therapy 45-50 min. or 75-80 min.). - Staff choose procedure codes per the type of service and per the session's F-to-F time.
+(If it doesn't fit neatly within the time range, always "down-code," never "up-code"!)

+Medi-Cal & Medicare: Differences!

+- Medicare does not cover documentation or travel time. - All Providers: To allow for flexible billing, all Progress Notes must now indicate BOTH Face-to-Face time and Total time (includes doc./travel, if applicable), in addition to the correct procedure code. - All Providers: Enter Total time into InSyst. - When InSyst bills a service to Medi-Cal, it will claim for the Total time.